Endemism: Origins

 Microorganisms were traditionally not believed to form endemics.
-The hypothesis 'everything is everywhere', first stated in Dutch by Lourens G.M.
-Baas Becking in 1934, describes the theory that the distribution of organisms smaller than 2mm is cosmopolitan where habitats occur that support their growth.
+The hypothesis 'everything is everywhere,' first stated in Dutch by Lourens G.M.
+Baas Becking in 1934, describes the theory that the distribution of organisms smaller than 2 mm is cosmopolitan where habitats occur that support their growth.

-Subtypes
+Subtypes and definitions

+Endemism can reflect a wide variety of evolutionary histories, so researchers often use more specialized terms that categorize endemic species based upon how they came to be endemic to an area.
+Different categorizations of endemism also capture the uniqueness and irreplaceability of biodiversity hotspots differently and impact how those hotspots are defined, affecting how resources for conservation are allocated.

 The first subcategories were first introduced by Claude P. E. Favager and Juliette Contandriopoulis in 1961: schizoendemics, apoendemics and patroendemics.
 Using this work, Ledyard Stebbins and Jack Major then introduced the concepts of neoendemics and paleoendemics in 1965 to describe the endemics of California.
-Endemic taxa can also be classified into autochthonous, allochtonous, taxonomic relicts and biogeographic relicts.
+Endemic taxa can also be classified into autochthonous, allochthonous, taxonomic relicts and biogeographic relicts.

 Paleoendemism refers to species that were formerly widespread but are now restricted to a smaller area.
 Neoendemism refers to species that have recently arisen, such as through divergence and reproductive isolation or through hybridization and polyploidy in plants, and have not dispersed beyond a limited range.

 Paleoendemism is more or less synonymous with the concept of a 'relict species': a population or taxon of organisms that were more widespread or more diverse in the past.
-A 'relictual population' is a population that currently occurs in a restricted area, but whose original range was far wider during a previous geologic epoch.
+A 'relictual population' is a population that currently occurs in a restricted area but whose original range was far wider during a previous geologic epoch.
 Similarly, a 'relictual taxon' is a taxon (e.g. species or other lineage) that is the sole surviving representative of a formerly diverse group.

+The concept of phylogenetic endemism has also been used to measure the relative uniqueness of the species endemic to an area.
+Measurements that incorporate phylogenetic endemism weight the branches of the evolutionary tree according to their narrow distribution.
+This captures not only the total number of taxa endemic to the area (taxonomic endemism) but also how distant those species are from their living relatives.